A review of Cloud-Based Call Center Software v.s. On-Premise Call Center Software

 - Cloud-Based: A cloud-based solution is different.
 It is designed to fit seamlessly into any system and with the majority of third-party CRM providers.
 If you change a supplier, the software can account for this and change instantly to reflect it.
 The software can also be run on any device as long as it has an internet connection.
 It will also make sharing work much easier.
 The system is also perfect for splitting over multiple locations.
 It offers the same experience everywhere and opportunity to share data across wide geographical distances.
 If you suddenly need more staff, the system can scale with ease to accommodate new users.
 Vice-versa, you can shrink your requirements and pay less if need be.
 If you want to promote remote working, cloud software makes it possible.

 New technology, machine learning and artificial intelligence (AI) mean that call center software is changing more rapidly than ever before.
-If you want your call center to remain at the forefront of the industry, only one software will help.
+Make sure your call center remains at the forefront of the industry.

 - On-premise: When you choose an on-premise solution, you get the software you pay for and nothing else.
 Sure, this is suitable for the present, but it can age quickly.
 Consider Windows XP v Windows 10.
 The difference is shocking.
 When major changes occur in the industry, the software could be redundant.
 And those major changes could happen within a few years.
 When you have an on-premise solution, upgrading means forking out for a completely new system, and all of the additional costs and disruptions that go with it.